• Recipes

 close up of fluffy whipped honey butter in a glass jar with a honey wand in front of it.

-Of all my homemade spreads and dips, it's one that feels a little bit fancy, a little bit elegant, a little bit extra, but takes just a few minutes to make.
+Of all my homemade spreads and dips, this whipped honey butter is one that feels a little bit fancy, a little bit elegant, a little bit extra, but only takes just a few minutes to make.
+While you can make it with just honey and butter, I add a little bit of cinnamon to bring the warm and cozy flavors to life.

 This whipped honey butter is a riff on the same honey butter from my mini honey butter biscuits recipe.
 I've adjusted the measurements so it uses just one stick of butter, and I've added a bit of cinnamon for warmth.